isabella232/mobile-services.pt-BR/help/blackberry/metrics.md

    Data do início após instalação.
 O formato de data é `MM/DD/YYYY`.

-   * Analytics context data/Target parameter: `a.InstallDate`
+   * Parâmetro do Target/Dados de contexto do Analytics: `a.InstallDate`
    * Sinal do Audience Manager: `c_a_InstallDate`

 * **ID do aplicativo**